CW: blood/injury, drug use

 Rook shrugged, then slid a little further down onto the loveseat. “…You can actually help, right?
 At least a little?” he asked, cautiously.
 It was the most he’d actually admitted to any vulnerability or worry.

-Csindra paused, then rubbed the fronds of one of the ferns between her fingers.
+Csindra paused, rubbing the fronds of one of the ferns between her fingers.
 “I think so,” she said.
 It was still kind of over-promising, but édjan’na was – well, Elessans didn’t know much about it at all.
-She still didn’t feel right about giving an Elessan any more information about it, but if she played it right, she could help him without actually shining any light on what her people deliberately kept dark.
+She didn’t feel right about giving an Elessan any more information about it, but if she played it right, she could help him without shining any light on what her people deliberately kept dark.
 And if she didn’t –

 Her fingers twitched a little.
 She kind of liked Rook, but not enough to feel guilty about the fact that she’d kill him if she had to.
 Elessans had done enough damage.
 Only… she had a feeling there were a lot of other things that’d beat her to it.